schardtbc/alpha_vantage_api_wrapper/README.md

 Alpha Advantage is rate limited to 5 requests to minute and 500 total requests per day.
 They enforce these limits.
 So the wrapper
 Inside the wrapper the rate limiting is enforced by the Bottleneck package.

-The rate limiter is setup is hard coded as follows
+The rate limiter is setup is hard coded as follows:

 ```
 const limiter = new Bottleneck({